zonemaster/zonemaster/test-zone-data/README.md

 ### Start coredns in terminal 1

 1. Change to the [test-zone-data] directory (where this README file is).
+2. If new IP addresses have been taken into use, [address-plan.md] must be updated.
-2. Create all virtual interfaces.
+3. Create all virtual interfaces.
 This step has to be done once for each session or again if additional interfaces have been added.
 (Reboot the computer to remove the interfaces, if needed.)
    ```
-   sudo sh add-ip.sh
+   ./set-ip.sh
    ```
 3. Start `coredns`.
 It will be running in the foreground until terminated.
    ```